Witiko/doctoral-thesis/main.md

 information from historical math documents and they use advanced representations of math to ensure fast and accurate retrieval.

-## Problem Statement

-Math information retrieval rarely focus on the interpretability of their representations, which makes their retrieval results difficult to explain to ithe users.
-Studies have shown that up to 95\% of queries in existing math information retrieval systems are simple text queries.  [@libbrecht2006methods, Section 5; @miller2013three, Section 5] This may indicate that more advanced math queries produce results that are confusing to the users.
+↑ However, math information retrieval systems rarely focus on the interpretability of their representations, which makes their retrieval results difficult to explain to users.
+Studies have shown that up to 95\% of queries in existing math information retrieval systems are simple text queries.
+[@libbrecht2006methods; @miller2013three] This indicates that advanced
+queries produce results that are confusing to the users.

 ## Research Questions

 In my research, I focused on representations and techniques that can make math information retrieval systems more explainable:

-1. *token embeddings*, which can represent semantic relationships between text words and math symbols and which can be used with *semantic matching* techniques to retrieve mathematical documents and explain why they were retrieved, and
+- *token embeddings*, which can represent semantic relationships between text words and math symbols and which can be used with *semantic matching* techniques to explainably retrieve mathematical documents and

-2. *learning-to-rank* techniques, which can combine several interpretable math information retrieval systems to produce a more accurate retrieval system without any loss in interpretability.
+- *learning-to-rank* techniques, which can combine several interpretable math information retrieval systems to produce a more accurate retrieval system without any loss in interpretability.

 ← I aimed to answer three research questions: